prairie-guy/ai_utilities/README.md

 ## Functions
 ### image_download.py
-Downloads upto a number of images (typically limited to 1000) from a specified search engine, including `google`, `bing` and `flickr`.
+Downloads up to a number of images (typically limited to 1000) from a specified search engine, including `google`, `bing` and `flickr`.
 The `search_text` can be different from its `label`.
 Downloads are checked to be valid images.
 By default, images are saved to the directory `dataset`

 ```
 usage: image_download(search_text:Path, num_images, label:str=None, engine:str='google', image_dir='dataset', apikey=None)